Di-Falco/capstone/Project.md

 * Add a page where users can watch the 1963 movie _Charade_, which was famously entered into the public domain immediately upon its release owing to a loophole in the copyright laws at the time and is viewable in its entirety on its own wikipedia article.
 * Incorporate functionality from letterboxd.com to connect users with their pre-exisiting movie logs and profile personalization.
 * more TBD

+# Project History

+### 9/16/2022

+* Set up create-react-app with placeholder components for displaying the movie list and movie detail pages
+* Write first draft of project proposal
+* Look into API fetch with React